Build good money habits for your child and get rewarded with a $25 bonus this summer. Get started

 Your money makes money

-Earn dividends on your money and watch your savings grow with competitive interest rates
+Earn dividends on your money and watch your savings grow with competitive dividend rates

 Zero setup or monthly service fees